aswin-setiadi/ecommerce/README.md

 The FastAPI title arg. is mostly used for documentation meta info.

 The chatgpt response seems to use deprecated `@app.on_event` decorator.
 I follow linter suggestion and use lifespan callback as arg.
+Followed example in the fastapi page.

 I added `ToDictMixIn` to help mapping sqlachemy model to dictionary with keys equal the model fields.
 This helps a lot in reducing manual mapping of keys.